A good sleeping pad is imperative

 boat.
 Doesn’t matter if it gets wet.
 They dry

 quick.
-And if yours doesn't, just place it under the
+And if yours doesn't dry fully, just place

-shelter so your sleeping bag doesn’t get wet.
+it under the shelter so your sleeping bag doesn’t

-It'll also double as protection for your shelter floor.
+get damp.
+It'll also double as protection for your

-To make one of these pads fit in your boat better,
+shelter floor.
+To make one of these pads fit in your

 - Use nature